cca-io/rescript-mui/README.md

 Run:

-    yarn add jsiebern/bs-material-ui
+    yarn add @jsiebern/bs-material-ui

 to add the library to your project dependencies.
-And add `bs-material-ui` to the `bs-dependencies` node of your `bsconfig.json`.
+And add `@jsiebern/bs-material-ui` to the `bs-dependencies` node of your `bsconfig.json`.

 ## Installation of the `withStyles` code extension (ppx)

-Add the entry `bs-material-ui/ppx_withStyles` to the `ppx-flags` node of your `bsconfig.json`.
+Add the entry `@jsiebern/bs-material-ui/ppx_withStyles` to the `ppx-flags` node of your `bsconfig.json`.

 ## Example